turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

+We're back to a failing test.
+We need to find the related numbers and stick
-To get them into the entry we need to actually put them there when we search
+them in the `Entry` when we create it.

-for the person:
+Here's what I came up with:

 ```ruby
 def find_by_last_name(name)